Ridan Food waste Composters – Frequently asked questions

 Paper, card, tissue, and other paper products contain adhesives and china clay which will break down slowly, especially when damp.
-So tear or shred them small, then layer them into the maturation box and leave them for a minimum of two months, preferably much longer.
+So tear or shred them small, then layer them into the maturation box, or the Ridan Compost Box and leave them for a minimum of two months, preferably much longer.

 Yes, but compostable bags and tableware break down slowly and they don’t add anything to the hot composting process.
 It is better to compost them in the maturation boxes by layering them into the mix.